gibsonpp/GR-sslcm-data/README.md

-For the GR-LCM, mortality between Bonneville Dam and Lower Granite Dam is captured in the `BON-LGR-adult-PIT-detections` converstion rate data set; mortality during the spawning period is captured in the `prespawn surv` data set; but adult mortality between Lower Granite Dam and the start of the spawning period is not captured in the data sets used to fit the GR-LCM.
+For the GR-LCM, mortality between Bonneville Dam and Lower Granite Dam is captured in the `BON-LGR-adult-PIT-detections` converstion rate data set; mortality during the spawning period is captured in the `prespawn-surv` data set; but adult mortality between Lower Granite Dam and the start of the spawning period is not captured in the data sets used to fit the GR-LCM.